 After its inception during the 2nd Punic War, the silver Denarius maintained a consistent weight and purity for nearly 300 years.
 Caesar Augustus, Julius Caesar, and other great Roman leaders of that era were known for their commitment to a stable monetary system.

 The Roman Empire reached peak territory in 117 AD under Emperor Trajan.
 In 122 AD, Emperor Hadrian started building Hadrian’s Wall.
 In 126 AD, Marcus Agrippa commissioned the Pantheon.
 These projects, along with constant pay raises for Roman soldiers, multiplied Rome’s financial burden.
-Trajan, Hadrian, Marcus Aurelius, Commodus, and Septimius Severus all devalued the Denarius, gradually extracting wealth from the public to cover expenses.
+Trajan, Antoninus Pius, Lucius Verus, Commodus, and Septimius Severus all devalued the Denarius, gradually extracting wealth from the public to cover expenses.

 All Roads Lead to Inflation

-In the late second century, a series of disasters struck the nail into Rome’s economic coffin.
+In the late second century, a series of disasters aggravated Rome’s economic problems.
 The Antonine plague of 165 AD killed anywhere from 5 to 20 percent of Roman citizens.
 Germanic tribes began invading territories along the northern border, forcing Rome to increase military spending.
-Civil wars and social unrest raged across the empire.

 Severus’ oldest son, Emperor Caracalla, took a different approach.
 In 215, he introduced a new coin: the Antoninianus or “Double Denarius.”
-The Double Denarius was valued at two Denarii, but only contained about 1.5 times the silver.
+The Double Denarius was supposed to be valued at two Denarii, but only contained about 1.5 times the silver.